gsvamsikrishna/python-kafka-microservices/README.md

 2. Delete the Cluster by going to the **Settings** tab and then selecting **Delete cluster**

-3. Delete the Environment by expanding right hand menu and going to **Environments** tab and then clicking on **Delete** for the associated Environment you would like to delete
+3. Delete the Environment by expanding the right hand menu and going to **Environments** tab and then clicking on **Delete** for the associated Environment you would like to delete

 ***